Skip to main content

 Text boxes, freehand pen, highlighter, rectangles, circles, lines, and arrows.
 You can set color, opacity, line thickness, and font size for each.
 Move and resize freely before saving.

 Yes.
-The PDF is held in temp memory inside an isolated Docker container only for the duration of your edit session — both input and output are unlinked the moment your download begins.
-No copy is kept on disk, in logs, or in backups.
+The PDF is held in temporary per-request storage inside an isolated Docker container only for the duration of your edit session — both input and output are unlinked the moment your download begins.
+No copy remains in permanent storage, logs, or backups.
 The editor code is open source under MIT for verification.

 500 MB per file with no daily or monthly quota.
 There is no page-count cap; very long PDFs render page-by-page as you scroll.